 NRC Regulations Title 10, Code of Federal Regulations deals with the requirements binding on all persons and organization who receive a license from NRC to use nuclear materials or operate nuclear facilities.
 Especially, part 73 of 10 CFR is about Physical Protection of Plants and Materials.
 Amongst them, 73.25-28 and 74.35-38 deal with the Physical Protection of Special Nuclear Material in Transit, and also contain information on the essential requirements for the transport of spent nuclear fuel.
-In section 35, 37, 38, requirements for physical protection of irradiated fuel in transit were delivered in detail.

-Table I: 10 CFR 73 Parts for Physical Protection of Special Nuclear Material in Transit iddle 1.
-To the 75 furts for Fryslein Frotection of Special Future and Muterial III fulls Contents 73.25 Performance Capabilities for physical protection of strategic special nuclear material in transit 73.26 Transportation physical protection systems, subsystems, components, and procedures 73.27 Notification requirements 73.28 Security background checks for secure transfer of nuclear materials 73.35 Requirements for physical protection of irradiated reactor fuel in transit (100 grams or less) 73.37 Requirements for physical protection of irradiated reactor fuel in transit 73.38 Personnel access authorization requirements for irradiated reactor fuel in transit
+Table I: 10 CFR 73 Parts for Physical Protection of Special

+Nuclear Material in Transit [1]

+Content 73.25 Performance Capabilities for physical protection of strategic special nuclear material in transit 73.26 Transportation physical protection systems, subsystems, components, and procedures 73.27 Notification requirements 73.28 Security background checks for secure transfer of nuclear materials 73.35 Requirements for physical protection of irradiated reactor fuel in transit (100 grams or less) 73.37 Requirements for physical protection of irradiated

+reactor fuel in transit

+73.38 Personnel access authorization requirements for

+irradiated reactor fuel in transit